A. MEDICAL SPANISH

 D. RESEARCH PROJECTS

-Students who conduct 7-8 week research projects outside the USA are eligible for summer fellowships in the amount of up to $2500.
-Please present a proposal of your research project to email@example.com.
+Students who conduct 7-8 week research projects outside the USA are eligible for summer fellowships.
+Please present a proposal of your research project to firstname.lastname@example.org.

 If you are fluent in Spanish and are interested in projects in Costa Rica, Guatemala or other Latino nations, consult with Dr. Matthew Anderson .
 Dr. Anderson is associated with an HIV-AIDS program in Guatemala and accepts one or two students every summer.